vidjil/vidjil/doc/dev-server.md

 ## Troubleshooting

-Sometimes, migration of database don't work well between web2py and py4web.
-We don't isolate origin of this inconvenience.
+Sometimes, migration of database don't work immediatly between web2py and py4web.
+We didn't isolate origin of this inconvenience.

-In this case, the simpler way to pass through is to use a new MySQL database and to reimpmort backup inside.
+In this case, the simpler way to pass through is to use a new MySQL database and to re-import backup inside.

 In this case, follow these step:

 1. shutdown server.
 1. Move your current mysql volume to another place or change path of mysql volume in your docker-compose.
 1. Add volume path to include your sql backup in mysql service
-1. Start again mysql and uwsgi service.
-Default init of mysql should be done when uwsgi finish his stating step.
+1. Start again mysql and uwsgi services `docker-compose up -d mysql uwsgi`.
+Default init of mysql should be done when uwsgi finish his starting step.
 1. Connect inside you mysql container to import your backup file (see server.md) and launch import: `mysql -u vidjil -p vidjil < backup_file`.
 1. Don't forget to recreate your mysql backup user (see server.md)

-If everything work well, you should now be able to connect to your server with your usual credential and to see your data.
+If everything works well, you should now be able to connect to your server with your usual credential and to see your data.